 Dear Prof. Göbel,

-Can one deviate from the rule that a treated day begins at midnight and count the days from the start of the intake + 24 hours as one day?
-Is it just about the 24-hour interval or is there another reason for the count?
-2. Can a migraine attack that has been successfully treated return as a recurring headache after, for example, 48 hours or is it always a new attack if it lasts more than 24 hours?
+1. I have a question about the 10/20 rule.
+Is it possible to deviate from the rule that a treated day begins at midnight and count the days from the start of medication plus 24 hours as one day?
+Is this only about the 24-hour interval, or is there another reason for the count?

 • Profile picture of Hartmut Göbel